Falmouth-Games-Academy/comp150-cpd/README.md

 ## Week 1

-It has been a week and I am still concerned the inhabitants here may see through my flimsy disguise.
+It has been a week (by the light of the nearest star) and I am still concerned the inhabitants here may see through my flimsy disguise.
 I shall have to be careful.

 Already I have been thrown together with a group of the natives to design a game concept.
 While communication and collaborative work took a short while to develop, it was generally very successful and was an interesting experience in teamwork.
 The necessary research into the business side of the design was also exceptionally useful.